octo-technology/OpenTezos/docs/baker/cli-baker.md

 ## Running a Delegate

-A delegate is responsible for baking blocks, endorsing blocks and accusing other delegates in case they try to double bake or double endorse.
+A delegate is responsible for baking blocks, endorsing blocks and, accusing other delegates in case they try to double bake or double endorse.

 ### What you need